GenDA: Generative Data Assimilation on Complex Urban Areas via Classifier-Free Diffusion Guidance: Method

 \section{Method}

 We propose a generative data assimilation framework that reconstructs full urban flow fields from sparse sensor measurements using a graph-based diffusion model with classifier-free guidance (CFG).
 Reconstruction is posed as an inverse problem: given an unstructured mesh $\mathcal{G}$, the wind direction $\Phi$, and a sparse set of sensor readings $\mathcal{S}$, we sample from the posterior of physically plausible velocity fields that match the observations.
+The wind direction $\Phi$ is treated as a known global descriptor of the physical operating condition, analogous to an inflow boundary condition; in practice, it can be obtained from meteorological measurements or upstream sensors.
 Figure~\ref{fig:assimilation_scheme} summarizes the high-level objective of the method, where partial observations across the urban area are used by the generative model to reconstruct the full flow field.
 Details on the diffusion formulation, training setup, and hyperparameters are provided in Appendix~\ref{app:diffusion_background} and Appendix~\ref{app:training_hyperparams}.